Skip to content

 The Baalbek Dining Guide

-Baalbek sits at the northern end of the Bekaa Valley — Lebanon's agricultural heartland, hemmed between the Mount Lebanon and Anti-Lebanon ranges.
+Baalbek sits at the northern end of the Bekaa Valley to Lebanon's agricultural heartland, hemmed between the Mount Lebanon and Anti-Lebanon ranges.
 The archaeological site (the Roman temples of Jupiter, Bacchus, and Venus) is one of the best-preserved imperial ruins outside Italy; the dining scene, accordingly, is unpretentious and built around two traditions.
 First, the ancient Bekaa farming culture: sfiha (the spiced lamb flatbread that Baalbek gave to the Levant), tannour bread, kibbeh, tabbouleh, fresh labneh from the valley's dairy farms, and grilled lamb over vine-branches.
-Second, the hotel-dining tradition of the Palmyra — a grand-dame establishment built in 1874 that has hosted Empress Eugénie, Charles de Gaulle, Cocteau, Atatürk and a century of travellers passing through on their way to the ruins.
+Second, the hotel-dining tradition of the Palmyra.
+A grand-dame establishment built in 1874 that has hosted Empress Eugénie, Charles de Gaulle, Cocteau, Atatürk and a century of travellers passing through on their way to the ruins.

-Beyond the starred and signature kitchens, Baalbek rewards visitors who wander — neighbourhood restaurants that have been family-run for generations, chef-driven rooms opened in the past five years, and seasonal menus that shift with the local produce calendar.
+Beyond the starred and signature kitchens, Baalbek rewards visitors who wander.
+Neighbourhood restaurants that have been family-run for generations, chef-driven rooms opened in the past five years, and seasonal menus that shift with the local produce calendar.
 We have ranked the first 5 restaurants here; additional editorial coverage is added each month.

-The city's dining geography is structured across several distinct districts — each with its own character.
+The city's dining geography is structured across several distinct districts.
+Each with its own character.
 The spine of the guide below follows those divisions, and reflects where a visiting eater spends time depending on the occasion and the length of stay.

 Neighbourhoods